creme332/reddit-spam-bot-detector/README.md

 # Bot detection algorithm
-An **extremely** basic bot that identifies bots on Reddit.
+An **extremely** basic bot that identifies bots or spam bots on Reddit.

-This code was written for fun and was tested on a small sample.
+This code was written for fun and was tested on a small sample of accounts.

 # How to use #